Go-To-Market

 Metric Why it matters Good Ok Requires improvement

-Message Deliverability Measures deliverability out of the whole contacted group >95% 95 - 90% < 90%
+Message Deliverability Measures deliverability out of the whole contacted group.
+The base condition for any market coverage to actually land. >95% 95 - 90% < 90%

-Reply Rate Controls how many replies you got out of contacted group >10% 5 - 10% < 5%
+Reply Rate How many replies you got out of the contacted group.
+A coverage and engagement signal, not a buying signal. >10% 5 - 10% < 5%

 Indicative benchmarks vary by market, but consistent measurement matters more than absolute numbers.